Embdedded-Focus/hugoplate/embedded-focus-site/content/english/_index.md

     icon: fa-chart-line
     padding: 8
     bulletpoints:
-    - "Save time and resources by automating workflows and streamlining development processes."
+    - You spend less time on manual builds and testing because automation eliminates error-prone tasks and reduces waiting times.
-    - "Get tailored solutions that align perfectly with your company’s needs and goals."
+    - Your team can focus on real development work, as well-structured pipelines and processes minimize back-and-forth questions, misunderstandings, and unnecessary meetings.
-    - "Ensure compliance with industry standards and regulations like the Cyber Resilience Act (CRA) in a structured and manageable way."
+    - Compliance with standards like the Cyber Resilience Act (CRA) or IEC 62443 is handled automatically through generated compliance reports, eliminating the need for tedious manual updates in Excel sheets and documentation.
-    - "Free up time for innovation by removing technical barriers and boosting efficiency."
+    - Developers feel confident making code changes again, as robust testing and versioning systems provide immediate feedback and prevent regressions.
     button:
       enable: false